pingan8787/awesome-ai-tools/README.md

 30. [Kotemi Avatars](https://avatars.kotemi.com/) 👉 From first-time founders to experienced engineers, Bubble allows users to build, design, and launch apps in record speed – no code required.

-31. [Lensa AI](https://apps.apple.com/app/lensa-photo-video-editor/id1436732536) 👉 ‎Everything that makes Lensa iOS app great, but with intuitive macOS design and capabilities.
+31. [Lensa AI](https://apps.apple.com/app/lensa-photo-video-editor/id1436732536) 👉 Everything that makes Lensa iOS app great, but with intuitive macOS design and capabilities.
 Lensa is a brand new way of making your selfies look better, than you could have ever imagined.
-Forget about conventional filters and photo editing tools.
-We bring you the simplest, yet the most practical…

 32. [Magic Avatars](https://land.prisma-ai.com/magic-avatars/) 👉 Lensa is a brand new way of making your selfies look better, than you could have ever imagined.
 Forget about conventional filters and photo editing tools.
 We bring you the simplest, yet the most practical mobile app to date for perfecting your selfies on the go.
 So, if there’s anything you think should be corrected in your selfie, you now have this amazing, simple app to help you.

-33. [MyFaceWhen](https://apps.apple.com/app/apple-store/id6443700946) 👉 ‎Create a spectacular selfie with a simple text description!
+33. [MyFaceWhen](https://apps.apple.com/app/apple-store/id6443700946) 👉 Create a spectacular selfie with a simple text description!
 Just snap a selfie, select your face, write a text description of the image you want to get, and the app will take care of the rest!
-See yourself in different clothes or digitally cosplay anybody!
-Also works on group photos.
-The groundbrea…

 34. [Not Me Netlify](https://not-me.netlify.app/) 👉 Generate unique portraits of yourself using artificial intelligence.
 Browse millions of styles or create your own.
 Unlimited generations.